Brad Kern

-Brad Kern is a former American television producer and writer.
+Brad Kern is an American former television producer and writer.
 He was the executive producer/showrunner of CBS TV procedural NCIS: New Orleans since midway through season two until the end of season four.
 Previously, he was also executive producer/showrunner on the hit supernatural drama Charmed for all eight seasons.

 Career

 Kern began in television as a staff writer on Remington Steele where he worked his way up to supervising producer.

 He was executive producer/showrunner of the award-winning Fox series New York Undercover.
-Other previous credits include co-executive producer on Lois and Clark: The New Adventures of Superman, supervising producer on The Adventures of Brisco County, Jr., and executive story editor on Hill Street Blues.
+Other previous credits include co-executive producer on Lois & Clark: The New Adventures of Superman, supervising producer on The Adventures of Brisco County, Jr., and executive story editor on Hill Street Blues.

 He served as executive producer/showrunner on CW's supernatural Beauty & the Beast for three seasons; and, prior to that, executive producer of the FOX action adventure, Human Target.

 Charmed

 Kern was hired as the showrunner when the presentation pilot became a series, and shared the job of executive producer of Charmed with the show's creator Constance M. Burge for the first two seasons.
 In 2000, Burge left her executive producer position on Charmed ahead of its third season after she reportedly became frustrated with the direction the storylines were going in for that season and because of disagreements with fellow executive producer Kern.
 However, she remained on Charmed as an executive consultant until the fourth season.